 The school has developed an individualised spelling homework scheme.
 Each child is given the sheet appropriate to their ability with the correct level of challenge.
-These provide parents and carers with first sounds, tricky words from phases 2-5 then the next 200 high frequency words and then vocabulary from the Year 3/4 and Year 5/6 wordlists.
-When a child had learnt these at home they are then tested in school and sent to a member of SLT for a celebratory sticker and the next sheet of spellings.
-Our 'super spellers' are then recognised in celebration assemblies on Mondays.
+These provide parents and carers with: first sounds; HRS words from phases 2-5; then the next 200 high frequency words; then vocabulary from the Year 3/4 list; then vocabulary from the Year 5/6 wordlists.
+When a child has learnt these at home they are then tested in school, rewarded with house points and given the next sheet of spellings.